SWI-Prolog/contrib-protobufs/interop/README.md

 make test
 make clean
 ```
-You can specify these additional variables:
+You can specify these additional variables (see also `../bootstrap/common.mk`):
 ```
-make PROTOC=/path/to/protoc PYTHON=/path/to/python3 SWIPL=/path/to/swipl test
+make PROTOC=/path/to/protoc PYTHON=/path/to/python3 \
+     BUILD_BIN_DIR=/path/to/build/src SWIPL=/path/to/build/src/swipl \
+    test
 ```

 The tests require the Python protobuf support.
 One way of installing it is: